arrianamaslow/maslow-foundation-virtual-hub-chatbot/README.md

 ## Getting started

 1. Install the dependencies by running `npm install` in a terminal from the root of the project.
-2. Add a `.env.local` file in the root of the project with the following variables:
+2. Make a copy of the `.env.template` file and name it `.env.local`.
+Ensure it is in the root of the project.
-  - `OPENAI_API_KEY` - Your OpenAI API key (ask Oscar for this).
+3. Add values for each of the environment variables in `.env.local`.
+Note: Maslow Foundation - please see 'Environment variables' in the handover documentation for how to retrieve these.
-3. Run the development server: `npm run dev`.
+4. Run the development server: `npm run dev`.
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 **Note: If you are running a demo, use a production server (run `npm run build` followed by `npm run start`).**